 FIGURE 1.
-Directed Payment Types and Projected Payment Amounts, 2020

-Notes: VBP is value-based payment.
-This analysis is based on a review of unique directed payment arrangements approved through December 31, 2020, and excludes temporary directed payments approved under the expedited COVID-19 pathway (n = 29).
-Prior versions of directed payment arrangements that were subsequently renewed or amended are also excluded (n = 260).
-Projected payment amounts are for the most recent rating period, which may differ from calendar year or fiscal year 2020.
+Directed Payment Types and Projected Payment Amounts, 2023 states no longer need to obtain prior approval for these arrangements.
+Analysis excludes prior versions of directed payment arrangements that were subsequently renewed or amended (n =115) and directed payments approved after July 1, 2021 that did not use CMS's new template (n = 28).
+Projected payment amounts are for the most recent rating period, which may differ from calendar year or fiscal year 2023.
 In addition, projected spending reported in directed payment approval documents may differ from actual spending.
-Percentages may not sum to 100 due to rounding.